scale-lab/OpenPhySyn/README.md

 ## Issues

-Please open a GitHub [issue](https://github.com/The-OpenROAD-Project/OpenPhySyn/issues/new) if you find any bugs:
+Please open a GitHub [issue](https://github.com/The-OpenROAD-Project/OpenPhySyn/issues/new) if you find any bugs.

 ## To-Do